3cL1p5e7/react-vue-style-loader/README.md

 # react-vue-style-loader
 Webpack loader.
 For Vue developers, who trying React.
 Write your CSS by "Vue-style" in js or jsx files.
-Use <style> - tag;
+Use style-tag;
 Available attributes "lang" are: "sass", "less", "postcss".
 It's for using css preprocessor's webpack loaders.
 ```
 <style lang="sass">